-A. Withdrawal of Application

-An application may be withdrawn without prejudice by an applicant by notice in writing to the Clerk of the Board, which notice the applicant shall also deliver to the Town Clerk at any time prior to the first publication of the notice of the public hearing.

-After such notice, withdrawal of an application shall be permitted only by Board vote, which shall consist of a majority present and voting.

-B. Appeals

-Any person aggrieved by a decision of the Board as Special Permit Granting Authority may appeal such decision as provided in M.G.L Chapter 40A, Section 17 within twenty (20) days after such decision has been filed in the office of the Town Clerk.

-C. Reapplication

-No application which has been unfavorably and finally acted upon by the Board shall be reconsidered for a Special Permit within two (2) years after the date of the said final unfavorable action, unless the Board finds, by vote of four members, specific and material changes in the condition upon which the previous unfavorable action was based and such changes are described in the record of the Board's proceedings, and after notice is hereby given to parties in interest of the time and place of the proceedings to reconsider in the same manner as provided for in Section 2.05 of these rules and regulations.

-D. Lapse of Special Permit

-No Special Permit shall be authorized by the Board without the express condition that it will lapse if substantial use under the permit is not commenced within one (1) year from the date of final action by the Board, except for good cause or the final determination of an appeal, as determined by the Board.
+- A. Withdrawal of application.
+An application may be withdrawn without prejudice by an applicant by notice in writing to the Clerk of the Board, which notice the applicant shall also deliver to the Town Clerk at any time prior to the first publication of the notice of the public hearing. - After such notice, withdrawal of an application shall be permitted only by Board vote, which shall consist of a majority present and voting. - B. Appeals.
+Any person aggrieved by a decision of the Board as special permit granting authority may appeal such decision as provided in MGL c.
+40A, § 17 within 20 days after such decision has been filed in the office of the Town Clerk. - C. Reapplication.
+No application which has been unfavorably and finally acted upon by the Board shall be reconsidered for a special permit within two years after the date of the said final unfavorable action, unless the Board finds, by vote of four members, specific and material changes in the condition upon which the previous unfavorable action was based and such changes are described in the record of the Board's proceedings, and after notice is hereby given to parties in interest of the time and place of the proceedings to reconsider in the same manner as provided for in § 2.05 of these rules and regulations. - D. Lapse of special permit.
+No special permit shall be authorized by the Board without the express condition that it will lapse if substantial use under the permit is not commenced within one yearthree years from the date of final action by the Board, except for good cause or the final determination of

-E. Extension of Special Permit

-Approval in all cases is granted for a one (1) year period from the date of the filing of such approval with the Town Clerk.
-If a development has not begun during that time period the applicant may request an extension of the permit.
+- an appeal, as determined by the Board. - E. Extension of special permit.
+Approval in all cases is granted for a one-year period from the date of the filing of such approval with the Town Clerk.
+If a development has not begun during that time period, the applicant may request an extension of the permit.
 Any request for an extension shall be made prior to the expiration of the existing permit.

-2.10 Recording
+§ 2.10.
+Recording.

-No Special Permit shall take effect until a copy of the decision, bearing the certification of the Town Clerk that twenty (20) days have elapsed after the filing of the decision and no appeal has been filed, is recorded in the Registry of Deeds and is indexed under the name of the record owner of the land, and a Book and Page reference for said filing presented to the Planning Department and the Building Inspector.
+No special permit shall take effect until a copy of the decision, bearing the certification of the Town Clerk that 20 days have elapsed after the filing of the decision and no appeal has been filed, is recorded in the Registry of Deeds and is indexed under the name of the record owner of the land, and a Book and Page reference for said filing presented to the Planning Department and the Building Inspector.

-2.11 Performance Guarantee
+§ 2.11.
+Performance guarantee.

-As a condition of the Special Permit, the Planning Board may require that the applicant post a bond, or other form of surety, as a safeguard for performance, and/or a penal sum in a form and amount acceptable to the Board, prior to the expiration of the twenty (20) day appeal period, unless the Board shall specify otherwise.
-If the applicant is not the owner and must purchase the property in question in order to assume such obligations, or if another form of ownership or control is in force, such person or entity shall comply with the provisions of this subsection within twenty (20) days following the date of such purchase or control.
+As a condition of the special permit, the Planning Board may require that the applicant post a bond, or other form of surety, as a safeguard for performance, and/or a penal sum in a form and amount acceptable to the Board, prior to the expiration of the twenty-day appeal period, unless the Board shall specify otherwise.
+If the applicant is not the owner and must purchase the property in question in order to assume such obligations, or if another form of ownership or control is in force, such person or entity shall comply with the provisions of this subsectionsection within 20 days following the date of such purchase or control.
 If said performance guarantee shall lapse before completion and certification of final inspection by the Board, a new guarantee shall be filed expeditiously by the application/controller of the land and/or project.

-2.12 Waiver of Full Compliance
+§ 2.12.
+Waiver of full compliance.